December 28, 2017

 Vendor risk scoring is a practice that has emerged to address the complexity of vendor management by assigning vendors a single score– typically a number or letter grade– to facilitate comparison between vendors and portfolios.
 The past decades of digital transformation have provided both the need for innovative IT security hygiene assessment techniques and the technological capabilities to gather and analyze the data necessary to give those risk scores predictive power.
 Now the vendor solutions have reached a level of maturity that they are valuable for businesses of all sizes and sectors.

 Vendor risk scoring grows out of existing vendor risk management practices as a way to automate and simplify the process of identifying risk in third party relationships.
 The first step of such a process is to categorize the third parties by the types of services those businesses provide and the effects of service or security incidents.
 A third party that provides a critical manufacturing component that could lead to a stoppage in production deserves closer attention, and possibly redundancy, than one who provides breakroom snacks, for example.
 The same principle applies to software companies and the technical services they provide.
 A service failure in a third party that allows users to authenticate into their workstations is more critical than in one that allows them to submit expense reports.
+This is the essence of third-party vendor risk.

 In the digital economy, those relationships also carry a far greater potential for data compromise.
 A material supply chain failure may bring your production line to a halt, but if data is stored physically it is difficult to be breached en masse.
 Physically stored information is also far less likely to be useful; the ease of operating on and replicating digitally stored data is one of the key drivers of the digital transformation.
 Even for vendors that do not supply technical services, digitization has made data breach a consideration as the exchange of information is the baseline for doing business.